 The first experiment we tried was colliding a ball at rest () with another identical ball () rolled towards the resting ball ().

-All groups unanimously expected that would stop immediately after collision and would roll at the same speed that had before collision.
+All groups unanimously expected that would stop immediately after the collision and would roll at the same speed that had before the collision.

-This expectation is fairly intuitive but very interesting because we do not imagine that rolls backward at hundred times its initial speed and shoots forward with hundred-and-one times the speed of ?
+This expectation is fairly intuitive but very interesting because we do not imagine that rolls backwards at a hundred times its initial speed and shoots forward with hundred-and-one times the speed of ?
 The momentum would still be conserved here because

 (Here is the mass of each of the identical balls and is the initial velocity of .)

 This implies there should be infinitely many possible outcomes, like , etc. But we expect the outcome to be , where the first value in the ordered pair is the velocity of and the second value is the velocity of .
 In fact, it would be funny (weird and scary) if the balls shot like bullets in opposite directions after the collision (while still obeying momentum conservation).
 Thankfully our world does not work that way, and there should be something in addition to momentum conservation that manages to rule out all these crazy possibilities!

 The system requires enormous energy to shoot the balls at bullet speeds.
 But our system started out with little energy and cannot create this energy on its own.
 Therefore, it must carry out its entire motion with the same energy with which it started.
 So, the total energy of the system should remain unchanged throughout its motion.
 This is the Law of Conservation of Energy.

 We are interested in Kinetic Energy, which is due to the motion of each ball in our system.
 The Kinetic Energy of each ball clearly changes as their initial and final velocities are different.
 However, the total Kinetic Energy of the system remains unchanged.

 Let us check what happens in the case:

 Evidently, ; the system should have gained times its initial Kinetic Energy.
 But no energy is supplied to the system during the process, so this can’t happen.